About the Ithaca Concert Band

 Ithaca and the surrounding areas have a rich history of outstanding community bands.
 The most noted is the famous Conway Band which performed both locally and nationally during the early 1900's and gained a national following.

-The band's first conductor was Joan Beeler.
+The Ithaca Concert Band was founded in 1976 by a small group of dedicated and community-minded individuals.
+The band was formed with the intention of providing live, quality musical performances at places accessible to all people of Tompkins County and to offer local musicians a challenging and rewarding musical experience in an encouraging environment.
+To this day, the band carries on its original mission.
 During the beginning stages in 1976, Joan and the founding members worked hard to secure funding, rehearsal space, and additional musicians to perform.
 In 1977, Joan left the band and Henry Neubert took over the leadership.
 Henry, a professor at the Ithaca College School of Music, conducted the band until July 1999 — an amazing 22 years.

 The Ithaca Concert Band is a popular group, drawing crowds in excess of several hundred at its performances throughout the year.
 The band is also popular with the area's musicians and has had over 500 people performing with the band over the years.
-Believe it or not, we have people in the band now who were there when it all began.
+Believe it or not, we still have people in the band now who were there when it all began.